Sevia2000/MiniMudV2/README.md

 # MiniMudV2
 The a little MUD written in Java

+Connect to Port 6262 with Putty in RAW mode.
+After that have Fun :D

-Derzeit gibt es keine Oberfläche.
+Derzeit gibt es (noch) keine Oberfläche.
-Starten kannst du es nur über die zwei Test Klassen